 1. Send Paypal payments to: ardell.broadbent at gmail.com.
 Please add 3%, which is the transfer fee that will be subtracted from the payment by PayPal.
 If you don’t have a Paypal account, let me know and I’ll send a payment request allowing you to pay thru credit card.

 2. Send thru Chase quickpay or Venmo (which currently has no transfer fee).
 Call or message me via the contact form on this site for details.

 3. To send a money order or personal check thru postal mail, contact me for a mailing address.
 This option may slow the starting date.
-I cannot start on the project until payment has been received.
+I cannot start on the project until payment has been received and cleared.

 Q. What is the work process or steps we take together to complete the project?